jwilleke/ArduinoHA-examples/docs/ardrunio-basics/1-Wire Protocol.md

 ### Shared data line

 Unlike traditional communication protocols that require dedicated I/O pins for each device, 1-wire devices utilize a single data line for communication.
-This shared bus, called the 1-wire bus, allows connection of multiple devices to a single pin.
+This shared bus, called the 1-wire bus, allows connection of multiple devices to a single digital IO pin.

 ### Unique addressing